How many booklets are there?

-Do the new booklets cover the old/current social studies standards, or do they cover the new/revised social studies standards?
+Do the new booklets cover the old social studies standards or do they cover the new/revised standards?

 What do the curriculum booklets cover?

-Curriculum booklets for grades K, 1, 2, and 3 cover ALL the social studies standards for those grades.
-(For instance: Days of the week for Kindergarten; Three Grand Divisions of Tennessee for first grade; the Star-Spangled Banner for second; latitude and longitude for third; early U.S. history for fourth; Tennessee history for fifth.)
+Curriculum booklets for grades 1, 2, 3, 4 and 5 cover ALL the social studies standards for those grades.
+(For instance: Three Grand Divisions of Tennessee for first grade; the Star-Spangled Banner for second; latitude and longitude for third; early U.S. history for fourth; Tennessee history for fifth.)

-Can you tell me about the reading booklets?
+Can you tell me about the reading booklet?

-The King's Letter, the Captain's Flag and other Stories contains fascinating stories that will make your students LOVE non fiction and LOVE Tennessee history!
-Each story has been carefully written at a grade appropriate level.
+The King's Letter, the Captain's Flag and other Stories contains fascinating stories that will make your students LOVE non fiction and Tennessee history!
+Each story has been written at a grade appropriate level.
 Although it was written in 2015, it makes a wonderful ELA and teaching tool regardless of the standards.

 What do the primary source booklets cover?

-Primary source and question booklets for grades 4, 5 and 8 contain excerpts from ALL of the primary source documents required for those grades (The "Ain't I a woman?" speech, the Donelson Party journal, Frederick Douglass' autobiography, etc), along with questions about their context and content.
+Primary source and question booklets for grades 5 and 8 contain excerpts from ALL of the primary source documents required for those grades in the 2013 standards (The "Ain't I a woman?" speech, the Donelson Party journal, Frederick Douglass' autobiography, etc), along with questions about their context and content.